Pancreatitis, the disease that 28-year-old Swedish DJ Avicii lived with in the years before his recent death, is on the rise in the United States.

 “There are scenarios when patients who ‘don’t drink very much’ went out and had too much to drink one night, and they developed acute pancreatitis,” said Goodman.

-But one 2011 study found that cases of acute pancreatitis did not increase during Germany’s Oktoberfest, a time when binge drinking is common.
+But one 2011 found that cases of acute pancreatitis did not increase during Germany’s Oktoberfest, a time when binge drinking is common.

 This study, and others, have found that long-term heavy drinking is a stronger risk factor for pancreatitis, both acute and chronic.